 The best side hustles allow you to earn a fair amount of money for a limited amount of time and, ideally, can be done from the comfort of home.
-A new option has emerged that allows you to get paid for something a little surprising: jury duty.
+A new option has emerged that allows you to get paid for something surprising: jury duty.

 You read that right.
 There’s an online company that will compensate you for jury duty.
 These aren’t actual trials, of course, but rather mock ones.
 Interested?
 Here’s how to get paid for online jury duty.